 Currently enrolled students may withhold disclosure of "Directory Information" under the Family Educational Rights and Privacy Act of 1974.
-To withhold disclosure of directory information students must provide written notification to the Registrar's Office by completing a Request for Non-Disclosure of Student Information form.
+To withhold disclosure students must provide written notification to the Registrar's office by completing a Request for Non-Disclosure of Student Information Form.
 Forms are available at the Registrar's Office on the main campus, South County Center, and MERTS.
-Once non-disclosure of directory information is requested, such information can only thereafter be released upon the student's prior written consent or upon revocation of the non-disclosure form in writing to the Registrar's Office.
+Once non-disclosure of directory Information is requested, such information can only thereafter be released upon the student's prior written consent or upon revocation of the non-disclosure form in writing to the Registrar's Office.